Top 8 ERP Software Vendors

 No payroll module

-A comprehensive business management capabilities for small and medium-sized companies.
+A comprehensive business management capability for small and medium-sized companies.
 This system provides integrated departmental support for finance, sales, supply chain management, production, project management, and production processes.

 SAP ERP 6.0